What Is The Penalty For Buying Stolen Goods In Singapore?

 3. Cooperate With Investigations

-The police may ask for details about how you acquired the item, including transaction records, seller details, or any messages exchanged during the sale.
+The police may request details about how you acquired the item, including transaction records, seller information, or any messages exchanged during the sale.
 Providing full cooperation can help prove your innocence.

 4. Do Not Attempt To Confront The Seller Yourself

-While it may be tempting to demand a refund or confront the person who sold you the item, avoid doing so directly, as it could escalate the situation.
+While it may be tempting to demand a refund or confront the seller, avoid doing so directly, as it could escalate the situation.
 Instead, report the case to the authorities and let them handle it.

 5. Check If You Can Recover Your Money

-If you made the purchase through a legitimate platform, check their policies on buyer protection.
+If you purchased a legitimate platform, check its buyer protection policies.
 Some online marketplaces offer refunds if an item is found to be stolen.
-If you paid using a credit card, you may be able to dispute the charge with your bank.
+If you paid using a credit card, you can dispute the charge with your bank.

 6. Seek Legal Advice If Necessary